shagu/ShaguDPS/README.md

 /sdps bars 8           Visible Bars (any number)
-/sdps trackall 0       Track all nearby units (0 or 1) /sdps texture 2        Set the statusbar texture (1 to 4) /sdps toggle           Toggle visibility of the main window
+/sdps trackall 0       Track all nearby units (0 or 1) /sdps texture 2        Set the statusbar texture (1 to 4) /sdps pastel 0         Use pastel colors (0 or 1)
+/sdps toggle           Toggle visibility of the main window
 ```